thiagola92/ez-curved-lines-2d/README.md

 - The `update_curve_at_runtime` checkbox, which enables animating the entire shape
 - The `max_stages` property which influences smoothness (and performance!) of curve drawing; a higher value means smoother lines
 - The `tolerance_degrees` property, which also influences smoothness (and performance) of curve drawing: a lower value adds a smoother curve, especially for very subtle bends
-- The `arc_list`: a container for the metadata-objects describing elliptical arc segments of the curve (implemented via `ScalableArc2D` and `ScalableArcList` resource-classes).
+- The `arc_list` property: a container for the metadata-objects describing elliptical arc segments of the curve (implemented via `ScalableArc2D` and `ScalableArcList` resource-classes).
+- The `clip_paths` property: an array of assigned `ScalableVectorShape2D`-nodes, which describe the shape to cut out of this shape

 ## The Shape type inspector form